ARTICLE I: Name

 All directors shall have read through the full current text of these bylaws.

-Any officer shall have the power to temporarily transfer some of her/his duties to a designee.
+Any officer shall have the power to temporarily transfer some of their duties to a designee.

 Further details of elected officer duties may be defined in legislative code.